allen048/deep-learning-challenge/README.md

 •	What steps did you take in your attempts to increase model performance?
 I updated the neurons to a higher optimal number of 150 in one instance and 100 in the final analysis to see if I could reach the target model performance.
 However, I was unsuccessful in this attempt.
 Also, I continued to update the layers as well which also did not aid in producing the desired result.

+### Summary
+The aim for this deep learning model was to acheive a target of 75%.
+In working with this model, it produced 73%.
+Even though, not being successful in achieving our target, I feel that if we continued working on this project it would optimistically be possible to reach the desired goal.
+Additionally, we could implement optimization algorithms, data augmentation, and hyperparameter tuning.
+By using these potential strategies, we could possibly improve our neural network model.